deepjyoti-dev/Blockchain/README.md

-# Blockchain
-Python Blockchain with Flask API
+⛓️ Python Blockchain with Flask API

 A simple Proof-of-Work blockchain implementation in Python with a REST API using Flask.
-This project allows you to mine blocks and view the full blockchain.
+Mine blocks, store JSON data, and interact with the blockchain through HTTP endpoints.

-Features
+🚀 Features

 Basic blockchain implementation in Python

 Proof-of-Work mining with adjustable difficulty

-Flask API to interact with the blockchain
+Flask API for blockchain interaction

 JSON-based endpoints: